thomasmarsh/ODE/contrib/TerrainAndCone/readme.txt

 int dCollideTriMeshCone(dxGeom *o1, dxGeom *o2, int flags, dContactGeom *contact, int skip);

 *** add dCone.cpp, dTerrainY.cpp and dTerrainZ.cpp to the the ODE_SRC variable in the makefile
+On Linux => add dCone.cpp, dTerrainY.cpp and dTerrainZ.cpp to the the libode_a_SOURCES variable in the ode/src/Makefile.am file.

 *** now you can now test using file test_boxstackb.cpp (to add in folder ode\test).